 Urine retention, when acute, is a harrowing experience.
 The patient has an extreme urge and cannot urinate.
 His bladder is overfull, and the lower abdomen is painful and tender.
 Bladder catheter insertion may seem aggressive but leads to immediate relief.
 Afterwards, a proper diagnostic workup allows us to find the cause and treat it before removing it and returning to everyday life.

 Chronic urinary retention is when the bladder empties partially after urination.
-In this case, pain is not common, but the patient needs to urinate in small amounts and frequently.
+In this case, pain is not common, but the patient passes just little amounts of urine frequently.

 Urine retention is uncommon in young and adults, while it is more frequent while ageing.

-A proper diagnostic workup allows the urologist to detect the cause of urine retention and to recommend the appropriate treatment.
+A proper diagnostic workup allows us to detect the cause of urine retention and recommend the appropriate treatment.